 5. Extended ROM Push-Ups

-Dip stations are versatile pieces of exercise equipment that can be used for more than just dips.
+Extended range of motion (ROM) push-ups are an example of the versatility of dip bars.
 If you have a steel frame dip station like The Ultimate Body Press, you can lay it down and use the sides for incline push-ups and other parallette bar exercises.
 With an extended ROM (range of motion) push-up, you’re able to lower yourself into the negative space and target your lower chest muscles more effectively.

 How To: